 (2) RSG’s CEO Carlin brags that the folks at SugarHouse encourage their customers to stay at surrounding hotels.
 Of course it does: SugarHouse has no hotel of its own and must help customers find suitable lodging nearby.

-(3) As to crime near SugarHouse, [Alan Greenberger, Philadephia’s Deputy Mayor for Economic Development, is quoted saying “The immediate area actually got safer now that the casino is here.” and the article states that “Rush has disputed claims the casino would negatively impact the city with an increase in crime.”]
-RSG forgets to mention (as does the Gazette) that Philadelphia PD has created a 14-man unit that solely patrols a one-half mile square around the casino.
-[A patrol that size would cost over $1 million annually in total compensation in Schenectady.]
-That surely accounts for all or most of any drop in crime.
+(3) As to crime near SugarHouse, Alan Greenberger, Philadephia’s Deputy Mayor for Economic Development, is quoted saying “The immediate area actually got safer now that the casino is here.” and the article states that “Rush has disputed claims the casino would negatively impact the city with an increase in crime.”
+RSG forgets to mention (as does the Gazette) that Philadelphia PD has created a 14-man unit that solely patrols a one-half mile radius from the casino (which does not include the rear of the casino, because it is on a river).
+A patrol that size would cost over $1 million annually in total compensation in Schenectady.
+The special casino unit in Philadelphia surely accounts for all or most of any drop in crime.
 Unfortunately, however, there has been “displacement” and the area just past that half-mile radius (analogous to our Stockade neighborhood and Union College’s College Park area) has seen very large increases in vehicle theft and vehicle break-ins.

 For discussion of the recent study of crime near SugarHouse since its opening in 2010, which describes the dedicated police patrol and crime displacement to close neighborhoods, see our posting “did crime go up around the SugarHouse casino?”.